Ted Galdi: Bestselling Author

 0 Comments

-9 Tips for Your Email Marketing Strategy [Boost Sales]
+9 Tips for Your Author Email Marketing Strategy [Boost Sales]

-Are you hoping to increase your business's sales?
-An effective email marketing strategy can not only boost your revenue, but requires just a moderate amount of time and money to be effective.
-I'm an author with an email list of about 40,000 subscribers.
-In this article, I give you 9 tips I've picked up for creating a profitable email marketing strategy.
+Are you hoping to increase sales of your books?
+An effective email marketing strategy can not only boost your sales, but requires just a moderate amount of time and money to be effective.
+In this article, I give you 9 tips for an author email marketing strategy.

 Email Marketing Strategy - Ted Galdi